Variability hypothesis: Modern studies

 A 2022 analysis of a large database on energy expenditure in adult humans found that "even when statistically comparing males and females of the same age, height, and body composition, there is much more variation in total, activity, and basal energy expenditure among males".
+A later paper reaffirmed this finding showing that there is greater male variability in daily energy intake.